How to become a successful Angular consultant?

 Becoming a successful consultant takes hard work.
 And even more crucial than all the hard work is the mindset change.

 It’s like letting a tamed zoo lion out of his cage.
-All the lion’s ever known how to do is eat the food that’s given him.
+All the lion’s ever known how to do is eat the food that’s been consistently given him all his life.
 But now without any preparation he has to run out and hunt his own food.
+Of course he'll get a few scares!
+And he might even die of starvation if he doesn't figure out how to get his own food.

-To go from employee to successful consultant is similar stuff.
+To go from an employed Angular developer to a successful Angular consultant is similar stuff.
 You’ve got to be trained how to hunt and survive in the wild by your own.
+Otherwise, you'll die.

 There are some great courses out there that will help train you to become a roaring consultant.
 I realize that some people hate the word “online course” because they’ve been burnt by snake-oil marketers.
 And the courses I’m going to mention have their critics, for sure.
 But the critics are never the success stories and are always avoid self-responsibility.
 So take responsibility for yourself and consider investing in something that will help you grow.